Customize Consent Preferences

 According to a Fawcett Society Report published to mark Equal Pay Day on 20 November 2022, women on average took home £564 less per month than men this year.
 Also, 35% of women said they were prevented from working due to a lack of affordable childcare.
 The report includes a number of recommendations for the government to help more women join the workforce.
 Some of these include better Gender Pay Gap reporting, banning employers from asking salary history questions during interviews and providing affordable childcare options.

-Karishma further acknowledged that, ‘the 14 weeks of intense training has also been a good test to see how I can find ways to juggle my personal and family life with work and try to establish the right balance and boundaries.’
+Karishma further acknowledged that, ‘the 14 weeks of intense training have also been a good test to see how I can find ways to juggle my personal and family life with work and try to establish the right balance and boundaries.’

 The pandemic has created a greater emphasis on hybrid and flexible working arrangements, which has made it easier for more women to return to work.